wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/zstaging.md

 ### Visual Improvements
-[Accurate NASA Stars](https://www.nexusmods.com/newvegas/mods/75522) - New 4k star texture and mesh using NASA satellite images to create a real-world accurate starfield for New Vegas.
-- Must be loaded after weather mods.

 [Armed To The Teeth - Redux](https://www.nexusmods.com/newvegas/mods/74936) - Allows you to holster up to 4 weapons on your body at once.

 [Dual Wasteland Street Lights](https://www.nexusmods.com/newvegas/mods/76230) - Adds functioning street lights across the DC and Mojave wastelands.